vercel-labs/x402-template/README.md

 ## Features

+- AI Chat + API playground to see x402 in action
+- AI agent that can pay for tools
 - Remote MCP server with "paid" tools
-- AI chat agent that can pay for tools
 - Paywalled APIs
 - Paywalled pages (for bots)
-- Server managed wallets
+- Secure server managed wallets

 ## Tech Stack